course-dprep/Investigating-IMDB-data/README.md

 ├── README.md
 ├── makefile
 ```
-# Example of reproducible research workflow -- Need to check this

-This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).

-The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
-In this example project, the following is done:
-1. Download and prepare data
-2. Run some analysis
-3. Present results in a final pdf generated using LaTeX

 # Dependencies
 ## Software
 In this research project, a diverse range of software applications were employed to gather and manipulate data effectively.
 Below, you will find a comprehensive list of the requisite software packages utilized throughout the course of this project: